Wilsonlorensya3/Honours/README.md

 # Time_comparison.R Description:
 R file to create plots for Chapter 3 and Chapter 4 of the original thesis PDF

+# Accuracy_comparison.R Description:
+R file to create tables for Chapter 3 (also shown in Appendix) of the original thesis PDF

 # Bayesian MH-MCMC Application.R Description:
 R file to simulate Bayesian framework MH-MCMC for Chapter 4 of the original thesis PDF